Towson Tigers football: Under Rob Ambrose (2009–2022)

 With the loss of Terrance West and other experienced players, Towson struggled through the 2014 season.
 Much of the difficulty was attributed to player injuries and the inexperience of a very youthful team.
-Many starters were Sophomores while, there were also several Freshmen who had significant playing time.
-The offensive front consisted of 1 Junior, 4 Sophomores and a Freshman.
-RB Darius Victor still finished the season with 1350 rushing yards.
+Many starters were sophomores while, there were also several freshmen who had significant playing time.
+The offensive front consisted of 1 junior, 4 sophomores and a freshman.
+Running back Darius Victor still finished the season with 1,350 rushing yards.